From the Dean

 What sets us apart from other communication programs?
-We are the only one of 28 Jesuit universities in the country to be accredited by the Accrediting Council on Education in Journalism and Mass Communication.
 We’ve been providing journalism education at Marquette for over 100 years.
 Our programs in theatre and performing arts are now accredited by the National Association of Schools of Theatre.
 And the $28 million endowment from the Diederich family in 2005 has brought national distinction to our college, making it possible for us to provide the most current instruction and technology in our classrooms, to bring world-renowned speakers and professionals to meet one-on-one with students, to invite guest directors for theatre productions, to welcome communication scholars to discuss their research, and to support our students in truly transformational experiences.

 Our college stresses the integration of theory and practice, and our academic programs provide students with knowledge about human behavior, faith and culture.
 A degree from the College of Communication prepares students who envision themselves in careers where they can use their communication skills to make a difference and change the world.

 Lori Bergen, Ph.D.